Recipes Planner Tools Calculators Journal Meal plan

 Journal

-The salad I stopped eating before the real meal
+I stopped eating salad before dinner

 ← Back to the journal